 Indigenous Voices

-The books in this collection celebrate Indigenous Peoples in North America.
-These books highlight the richness of Indigenous cultures and cover a range of subject matter from family relationships to stories about hope and resilience.
+The books in this collection celebrate the richness and diversity of Indigenous cultures and cover a range of subject matter from family relationships to stories about hope and resilience.
+Most of the creators featured in this collection are Indigenous.
+Some works of non-Indigenous authors and illustrators have also been included, as their work was made with meaningful cultural consultation in the spirit of learning and allyship

 • Grid List